austinwilcox/ZKMoveFile/readme.md

 Once the package is loaded with lazy, you can now use the command: ObsidianMoveCurrentBuffer.
 Use this command in command mode when you are editing a file that you want to move to a different location.

 ## TODO
-1. Recursively load all directories within the obsidian vault - currently only loads surface level folders
+1. - [ ] Recursively load all directories within the obsidian vault - currently only loads surface level folders
-2. Fix output when moving a file to the selected directory
+2. - [x] Fix output when moving a file to the selected directory
-3. Use Plenary instead of vim.input
+3. - [x] Use Plenary instead of vim.input